iliazeus/puddle/README.md

-## the proposed language of pondiverse
+## the language that puddle speaks

 Things are described with JSON.